JoonasJor/OpenWBT/README.md

 # Introduction
+The technical implementation of this project is mainly supported by [R2S2](https://zzk273.github.io/R2S2/).
 This repository implements **whole body teleoperation** of the Unitree G1 and H1 humanoid robot using Apple Vision Pro.
 The system supports **both real robots and simulation environments**, enabling users to control the robot to perform movements such as walking, squatting, bending, grasping, and lifting, thereby significantly expanding the robot's operational capabilities and enabling it to accomplish a wider range of tasks.

 ## Demonstration:
 TODO: